trigili/trigili.github.io/_posts/2020-12-21-securely-self-hosting.md

  - I don't want to expose my home network any more than I have to
  - It's about time I learned how Git works

-Admittedly, however, I *am* hosting a few basic websites from my server in my home network what I would otherwise have to pay for a VPS instance to host, and I don't take saying I believe I found the most secure way of doing so lightly.
-It's nothing complicated, but it helps me sleep better at night.
+Admittedly, however, I *am* hosting a few unrelated basic websites from my server in my home network.
+After some trial and error I made a setup secure enough for me to feel confident in keeping it running.
+It's nothing too complicated, but it helps me sleep better at night.
 <br>
 ## 1. Cloudflare